After April gains, pound slips as Brexit, economy weigh

 A source close to Britain's negotiating team said the country was confident it can get a deal on future ties with the European Union if Brussels started treating it as an independent negotiator.
 But, underlining what sources in Brussels say is an impasse at talks since Britain left the EU in January, French officials later reiterated the 27-nation bloc's position that London must make concessions for a deal to be reached this year.

-Negotiators have until the end of the year to negotiate a trade deal.
-By 0753 GMT, sterling was down 0.3% against the dollar at $1.2558.
+Negotiators have until the end of the year to hammer out a trade deal.
+At 1450 GMT, sterling was down 0.3% against the dollar at $1.2556.

-"Cable (sterling-dollar) has enjoyed a healthy rally over the last week but may struggle to break through $1.2650," strategists at ING said in a note.
-"Brexit intransigence between the UK (no transition extension) and the EU (the UK has to request an extension by end June) may take its toll on sterling over the coming weeks."
+"Since the UK is being slow to announce how it intends to start lifting lockdown and because last week’s Brexit talks did not go well, I sense that sterling is likely to be vulnerable this month," said Jane Foley, head of FX strategy at Rabobank in London.
+Next week, the Bank of England's meeting could provide direction.
+Data from the country's central bank showed British households shunned new borrowing in March and a measure of house purchases plunging as the spread of the coronavirus began to hammer the economy.

-Economic surveys in the UK didn't help sentiment.
-British factory output risks falling by more than half during the current quarter after 80% of manufacturers reported a collapse in orders due to the coronavirus outbreak, trade body Make the UK said.
+Economic surveys elsewhere were dire too.
+British manufacturers suffered the biggest fall in output and orders for at least three decades in April, as measures to slow the spread of the new coronavirus sent the economy into a steep downturn, data from IHS Markit showed.

-A final reading of the country's manufacturing purchasing managers' index by IHS Markit is due at 0830 GMT.
-Britain's housing market is grinding to a halt as a result of the government's coronavirus lockdown, mortgage lender Nationwide said, adding its ability to carry on producing the price index depended on there being enough transactions.
+British factory output risks falling by more than half during the current quarter after 80% of manufacturers reported a collapse in orders due to the coronavirus outbreak, trade body Make UK said.
+Mortgage lender Nationwide said the country's housing market is grinding to a halt as a result of the government's coronavirus lockdown.

 Prime Minister Boris Johnson said on Thursday Britain was past the peak of its coronavirus outbreak and promised to set out a plan next week on how it might start gradually returning to normal life.